 - 1½ cups whole wheat flour

 - 1 cup buttermilk

 - Mix together the flour, sugar, baking powder, baking soda and nutmeg in a small bowl.

 - In a separate bowl mix together, ricotta cheese, eggs, lemon juice and buttermilk.

-- Add a tbsp of oil to a pan on the stovetop over medium heat.
+- Add oil to a pan on the stovetop over medium heat.
 Add a scoop of batter (about ¼ to ½ cup depending if you like your pancakes big or small) to the pan and drop blueberries on top of each pancake.

 - Flip the pancakes over once the pancake starts to bubble.
 Cook for an additional 2 minutes or until cooked to your preference.
 Repeat this process until the pancake batter is gone.

 - Top pancakes with fresh blueberries or maple syrup.